The Shelltone

 Incredible discoveries

 These experiments have revealed an unsuspected richness.
 Why do whales sing?
-The first clues have emerged: their ability to use sound to heal, stimulate reproduction and even improve the nutritional quality of their food.
-These discoveries, made as a result of these musical exchanges, are now at the heart of the research carried out by the Shelltone Whale Project.
+The first clues have emerged: their ability to use sound to heal, stimulate reproduction, and even improve the nutritional quality of their food.
+These discoveries, born of these musical exchanges, now form the core of the research conducted by the Shelltone Whale Project.

-A book, The message is in the songwill soon tell the story of this extraordinary adventure.
+A book, The message is in the song, will soon report on this extraordinary adventure.

 A mission of respect and preservation

 The future of cetaceans depends on our ability to understand and protect them.
-Whether through interspecies research or promoting respectful observation, Shelltone Whale Project is committed to defending the great singers of the oceans.
+Whether through cross-species research or the promotion of respectful observation, Shelltone Whale Project is committed to defending the great singers of the oceans.

 If you choose a whale watching base, choose one that respects cetaceans.